fedi-e2ee/public-key-directory-specification/Specification.md

 Decryption failures count as rejections and incur a [rate-limiting penalty](#rate-limiting-bad-requests).

 The result of a successful decryption **MUST** be a string that corresponds to a JSON-encoded Protocol Message.
+This JSON blob **MAY** have additional whitespace appended to it.

 ### Protocol Message Processing